sergiofbsilva/bennu-tools/README.md

 * cptom - copies current module target/*.jar to APP
 * dodeps - compiles current module and all dependencies
 * doall - compiles all modules at WORKSPACE_DIR
+* dodeps - compiles current module and all dependencies, using mvn -o flag

 ##examples